-Megan Specia is a multimedia journalist based in New York City.
-She currently works as a video journalist with The New York Times.
-She specializes in international storytelling, with a focus on human rights and conflict.
+Megan Specia is a multimedia journalist based in London, where she works for The New York Times as an editor and reporter.
+She has worked for the organization since 2016, specializing in international storytelling, with a focus on breaking news, human rights and conflict.